haiwera-silk-cd/magento-devdocs/guides/v2.1/pattern-library/graphics/iconography/iconography.md

 ## Overview

-Icons are used throughout the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %} interface, often as a controls to initiate a function (such as "Filter"), or to direct the user to section (such as "Account").
+Icons are used throughout the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento管理面板{% endglossarytooltip %} interface, often as a controls to initiate a function (such as "Filter"), or to direct the user to section (such as "Account").

 Icons are meant to provide a visual representation of functionality or content and should therefore bear some conceptual resemblance to them.
 Icons should be able to communicate their "use" to the user without the assistance of a text label, though labels should be used in the UI whenever possible to minimize ambiguity.